Staining a basement floor is an easy and affordable way to update concrete.

-Paint can be slippery when wet (though there are additives for paint to make it less slick).
+Paint can be slippery when wet (though there are additives for the paint to make it less slick).
 Concrete stain doesn’t make the surface slippery unless you choose a high gloss or wax finish.

 Should You Stain a Floor Before Framing the Walls?

 We chose to stain the floors before starting on the walls.
-Since there is a drain in the corner of the room, it made sense to use if to remove the water.
+Since there is a drain in the corner of the room, it made sense to use it to remove the water.
 Having no walls made the job much easier.

 We also didn’t want to chance getting water under the wood.